Msmastr74/Bogobot/DOCS.md

 ## Admin Commands
 The admin plugin adds `/manage state`, `/manage logs`, `/manage loglevel`, and `/manage message`.

+`/manage logs` reads from an in-memory log handler.
+If `log_censor.txt` exists, each non-empty line is loaded at startup and replaced with `[censored]` in memory-log output.

 ## Management Commands
 Several management commands use an explicit action parameter instead of separate start/stop style commands: